Empty nest syndrome

-Empty nest syndrome is a feeling of grief and loneliness parents may feel when their children move out of the family home, such as to live on their own or to pursue a higher education.
-It is not a clinical condition.
+Empty nest syndrome is a transitional emotional experience characterized by feelings of grief, loneliness, depression, anxiety, and loss of purpose that parents may encounter when their children leave home, such as to live on their own or to pursue a higher education.
+It is not recognized as a formal clinical diagnosis or mental health disorder.
+Empty nest syndrome is especially common in single or stay-at-home parents.

-Since the departure of their children from "the nest" leads to adjustments in parents' lives, it frequently results in depression and a loss of purpose for parents.
-Empty nest syndrome is especially common in full-time mothers or single fathers.